JJ/perl6em/README.md

-# perl6em
+# Perl 6, the musical

-Perl 6, el musical
+Perl 6, the musical.
+Material for learning Perl 6 from scratch.